wdonet/designPatternsOOP/Flyweight/README.md

 expensive in terms of performance and memory usage

 ---
-## Solution

-Use sharing to support large numbers of fine-grained objects efficiently

----
 ## Definitions

 - The **intrinsic state** is the kind of data that’s not specific to a single instance of an object and